 Fall is almost here and everything is growing and ready for harvest.
 Time to find the canning books, recipe books and books on CDto listen to you while you work.
 While you are picking you will be thinking about the upcoming seasons, remodeling projects, gifts to make and food to cook.
-The Library has many books on painting, crafts, handwork, woodwork, gardening, and yoga and other subjects to help you make the most of Spring.
+The Library has many books on painting, crafts, handwork, woodwork, gardening, and yoga and other subjects to help you make the most of Summer.
 Don’t forget the cookbooks this time of year seems to revolve around fish, vegetables, barbeque’s and fruit.
 Come on in and get some new recipes, ideas for remodeling, plants, diseases, pests oh and after all that end of fall, beginning of winter yard-work don’t forget the yoga, music, relaxation techniques and massage therapy books and DVD’s.

 Did you know that watching DVD’s with closed captioning on also increases language skills?
 Closed captioning is great for non-English speakers, hearing impaired and children.
 Speaking of languages, check out our Coastline Libraries website Mango is a great way to learn a new language and is free using your Library card.
 Also free are car repair and small engine repair online using your Library card at www.cooslibraries.org/content/elibrary.
 Don’t miss the free genealogy search website if you have a curiosity about your own history.
 So much to learn, see and do your Library can take you there and you never have to leave your chair.

 Lego Time is the First Saturday of every month from 2:00-4:00.
 Children ages 4-102 are welcome to come and create and stretch their imaginations.